KEMONOYA/zettelkasten/ZETTELKASTEN/Angular momentum.md

 # Angular momentum

-A [[conserved quantity]] in closed mechanical systems.
+A [[Conserved quantity]] in closed mechanical systems.
 It has the form
 $$\textbf M = \sum\limits \textbf r_{a}\times \textbf p_a,$$
-where the sum is over the particles in the system, and $\textbf p_a$ is the [[momentum]] of the individual particles.
+where the sum is over the particles in the system, and $\textbf p_a$ is the [[Momentum]] of the individual particles.
 We can see by definition that the angular momentum is additive for particles in the system regardless of whether or not they interact, much like the momentum.

 The angular momentum (or components of it) may be conserved in systems that move in external fields, if the field is symmetric about some axis.
 Evidently, rotation about that axis leaves the system unaffected, so the component of angular momentum along that axis is conserved.
 An important example of this is that of a central field, in which the potential depends only on the distance from a center.
 In such a field, all components of angular momentum are conserved if we take the origin to be at the center of the field, as any rotation about an axis going through the center leaves the system unaffected.